erwanm/elephant-wrapper/README.md

 The following command was used to generate the tokenizers provided in `models`.
 For every dataset, 96 patterns are tested using 5-fold cross-validation, then the optimal pattern (maximum accuracy) is used to train the final tokenizer.

+With directory `ud-treebanks-v2.1` containing the datasets in the Universal Dependencies 2.1 data:

 ~~~
 train-multiple-tokenizers.sh -e -m 0 -g 3,8,1,2,2,1 ud-treebanks-v2.1/ tokenizers # very long!
 generate-iso639-codes-file.sh ud-treebanks-v2.1/ >tokenizers/iso639-codes.txt
 ~~~

+This experiment can be replicated using the script `bin/experiments/01-train-full-UD2.sh` (which also takes care of downloading and extracting the UD2 data).

 # Changelog